johnmjkim/techlauncher-water-landingpage/README.md

 </br>

-The main goal of our team is to predict groundwater flow faster and more efficient way by developing emulator.
+The main goal of our team is to predict groundwater flow in a faster and more efficient way by developing an emulator.

 Because groundwater models are slow to run and ground truth data is expensive, we implement machine learning (ML) method to accomplish this goal.